Title IX: History and scope

-The letter, referred to as the "Dear Colleague Letter", states that it is the responsibility of institutions of higher education "to take immediate and effective steps to end sexual harassment and sexual violence."
-The letter illustrates multiple examples of Title IX requirements as they relate to sexual violence and makes clear that, should an institution fail to fulfill its responsibilities under Title IX, the Department of Education can impose a fine and potentially deny further institutional access to federal funds.
-However, critics and later the Department of Education noted that this change was adopted without a rulemaking process to provide public notice and comment.
+In 2011, the Obama-era Office for Civil Rights released a "Dear Colleague Letter" that prodded all U.S. schools to more diligently investigate and resolve reports of sexual assault.
+This was the office's first guidance issued to all universities, rather than just individually-investigated schools.
+The letter resulted in widespread change to how universities investigated reports of sexual harassment: schools added or changed investigation procedures and devoted more resources and jobs to becoming compliant with Title IX.
+The letter explicitly confirmed previously ad-hoc Title IX protocols from the last couple decades and laid out explicit guidance on handling reports of gender-based violence.
+This included the policy that investigations into harassment should use a "preponderance of the evidence" standard of proof, or that investigations should not take many months to finish.
+The letter's impact came from its statement that it is the responsibility of institutions of higher education "to take immediate and effective steps to end sexual harassment and sexual violence."
+The letter illustrated multiple examples of Title IX requirements as they relate to sexual violence and made it clear that, should an institution fail to fulfill its responsibilities under Title IX, the Department of Education could impose a fine and potentially deny further institutional access to federal funds.
+However, critics and the Trump-era Department of Education noted that this change was adopted without a rulemaking process to provide public notice and comment.